vmware/container-service-extension/system_tests/README.md

   - These keys should be at: `~/.ssh/id_rsa` and `~/.ssh/id_rsa.pub`
   - Keys must not be password protected (to remove key password, use `ssh-keygen -p`)
   - ssh-key help: <https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/>
-- More detailed information can be found in the module docstring
+- More detailed information can be found in the module docstrings

 ---